jellyfin/jellyfin.org/docs/general/installation/truenas.md

 Use the **GPU Resource** dropdown menu(s) to configure device allocation.

 To isolate a GPU, go to the **System Settings > Advanced** screen and click **Configure** on the **Isolated GPU Device(s)** widget to open the **Isolate GPU PCI’s Ids** screen.
 Select the GPU device ID to isolate from the dropdown list and click **Save**.
-You must have at least two GPUs in your system; one allocated to the host system for system functions and the other available for use by either a VM or applications.
-One isolated GPU device can be used by a single VM or multiple applications, but not both.

 See [Managing GPUs](https://www.truenas.com/docs/scale/scaletutorials/systemsettings/advanced/managegpuscale/) for more information about allocating isolated GPU devices in TrueNAS SCALE.